Ahmad-Naveed/Hillingdon-Noise-Dust/README.md

 # Environmental Assessment of Noise and Dust Pollution in Hillingdon

-This repository contains the code and data visualizations for the project "Environmental Assessment of Noise and Dust Pollution: A Case Study in the London Borough of Hillingdon."
+This repository contains the code and data visualisations for the project "Environmental Assessment of Noise and Dust Pollution: A Case Study in the London Borough of Hillingdon."
 The project aims to evaluate the impact of environmental pollutants, specifically noise and dust, on the local communities within Hillingdon.
 This assessment is critical in understanding the extent of pollution and its potential risks to public health and the environment.

 ## Project Overview